ScryVR/pocketdimension-docs/docs/documentation_src.md

   user->>client: Open app
   client->>gps: Get user location
     gps->>client:
-  client->>did_api: Send coordinates to backend did_api->>did_api: Salt and hash coordinates did_api->>client: Return hashed coordinates
+  client->>did_api: Send hashed coordinates to backend did_api->>did_api: Salt and double hash coordinates did_api->>client: Return salted/hashed coordinates
 ```

 The salted coordinate hash can be safely shared with others, since there's no way to reverse engineer the hash to get someone's location.
 Pocket Dimension also maintains privacy by simply keeping users anonymous.
+This anonymity is in some ways more useful than salting and hashing the coordinates, since it protects users not just from third-party attackers, but from Pocket Dimension itself.

 ### Multiplayer initialization sequence